RoryMurchison/rock-paper-scissors-lizard-spock/README.md

       - This list is also in the same order as the title to make searching easier.

 ![Image displays the page footer and rules of the game, detailing which item beats which](/assets/images/rpsls-rules.png)

+### Features Left to Implement

+    - One feature to implement in the future would be to add a feature where you could play first to a certain score.
+    - Another feature would be to add a reset score button so they could play from 0 again without refreshing the page.